Hamiltonian analysis of the BFCG theory for a strict Lie 2-group: Conclusions

 The $BFCG$ canonical formulation will be also the starting point for constructing the Lie 2-group analogs of holonomy and flux variables from canonical Loop Quantum Gravity (LQG), see \cite{MO}.
 These variables will be important for the task of finding categorical generalizations of LQG with matter, since the matter is described by the Standard Model Lie group.

-\centerline{\textbf{Acknowledgments}}
+\subsection{Acknowledgments}

-AM was partially supported by the FCT projects PEst-OE/MAT/UI0208/2013, EXCL/MAT-GEO/0222/2012, and by the bilateral project ``Quantum Gravity and Quantum Integrable Models - 2015-2016'' between Portugal and Serbia.
+AM was partially supported by the FCT projects PEst-OE/MAT/UI0208/ 2013, EXCL/MAT-GEO/0222/2012, and by the bilateral project ``Quantum Gravity and Quantum Integrable Models - 2015-2016'' (451-03-01765/2014-09/24) between Portugal and Serbia.
 MAO was supported by the FCT grant SFRH/BD/79285/2011.
-MV was supported by the bilateral project ``Quantum Gravity and Quantum Integrable Models - 2015-2016'' between Portugal and Serbia, and by the project ON171031 of the Ministry of Education, Science and Technological Development, Serbia.
+MV was supported by the Science Fund of the Republic of Serbia, grant 7745968, ``Quantum Gravity from Higher Gauge Theory 2021'' --- QGHG-2021.
+The contents of this publication are the sole responsibility of the authors and can in no way be taken to reflect the views of the Science Fund of the Republic of Serbia.